8 Best Laptops For AutoCAD 2024 (Latest Software Update)

 That doesn’t mean however your top priority should be focusing on as many cores as possible if you want a fast workflow when drafting.

-You aren’t likely to spend a lot of time going through those functions listed in the link and even if you do, they only make use of 3-4 cores at best and do not necessarily make use of all cores evenly (See Graph Above).
-Most laptops have at least 4 cores now and most desktops CPUS have 6 so you’re going to get as many as AutoCAD will find useful for drafting anyways.
+You aren’t likely to spend a lot of time going through those functions and even if you do, they only make use of 3-4 threads at best and do not necessarily make use of all cores evenly (See Graph Above).
+Most laptops have at least 4 cores (8 threads) now and most desktops CPUS have 6 so you’re going to get as many as cores/threads AutoCAD will find useful for drafting anyways without looking at what CPU you’re getting.
+In other words, there are no 2 thread CPUs!

-Q: But I’ve red all CAD software benefits from multiple cores!
+Q: But I’ve read all CAD software benefits from multiple cores!

 The focus for super fast workflow when drafting should be single-core clock speed performance aka a fast CPU , #cores is not useful